Windermere, Cumbria (town): Transport

+Stagecoach Cumbria operates bus routes to Keswick, Kendal, Lancaster, Grasmere, Ambleside, Bowness-on-Windermere, Barrow-in-Furness, Penrith and Coniston.

-The town is near the A591 road, a major road running through the Lake District from Kendal to Keswick.
+The town is near the A591 road, a major road which runs through the Lake District from Kendal to Keswick.

+Local media

+Regional TV news is provided by BBC North West and ITV Border.
+Television signals are received from the local relay transmitter.

+Local radio stations are BBC Radio Cumbria, Heart North West, Smooth Lake District, and Lake District Radio that broadcast online from its studios in Kendal.

+The town's local newspapers are The Westmorland Gazette and North West Evening Mail.

 Education

 There are three primary schools located in the town.
 Secondary education is provided by The Lakes School (state) and Windermere School (independent, ages 2–18), both of which are located on the outskirts.